juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

 - Included insights derived from statistical correlation, variable importance, and feature engineering, offering interpretability and justification for attribute selection
 ### Scoring and Prediction:
 - Developed SAS code to apply the selected-attributes decision tree model to new datasets, incorporating binning criteria for accurate predictions

+# Assignment Outcome: Comparison of Baseline vs Final Models
+The below section presents a comparison of
+---